how to find us

 We urge particular caution with regard to your children around water hazards, vehicles, fire and on the bouncy castle / inflatable slide.

-For those signed up for alcohol we will have: self-serve, hand pull real ale from our friends at Ilkley Brewery; large self-serve ice boxes full of craft beer; bag-in-box proper cider; a manned bar serving cocktails, spirits & mixers, wine and fizz.
-For kids and ‘no alcohol adults’ there will be a table of self-serve soft drinks including fizzy drinks, squash, fruit juice and water.
+For those with all-inclusive booze wristbands we will have: self-serve, hand pull real ale from our friends at Ilkley Brewery + keg options from Vocation; large self-serve ice boxes full of craft beer / ale / stout / cider; bag-in-box ‘proper’ scrumpy cider; a manned bar serving cocktails, spirits & mixers, wine and fizz.
+Adult soft drinks are available from the bar at any time, kids drinks will be set out on a dedicated table.

 Please try and re-use cups where possible to minimise waste and try to use the recycling facilities.

-We have 3 food caterers on-site serving breakfast, lunch and dinner from Friday lunch through till Sunday breakfast.
-All three will have kid friendly options & veggie / vegan options.
+We have 4 food caterers on-site serving breakfast, lunch and dinner from Friday lunch through till Sunday breakfast.
+All will have kid friendly options & veggie / vegan options.

-In addition to these 3 we also have the very cool Kopi operating out of their converted horse box serving coffee, tea and pastries.
+In addition to these 4 we also have a coffee van serving coffee, tea and pastries & Mr Whippy.

 As is standard at festivals you are welcome to bring your own food and snacks.
 No BBQs or open fires please.
+Raised camping stoves allowed.
 The field must be left as we find it!

-You will find bins around the site provided by our sponsors Foxhall Environmental.
+You will find bins around the site.
 Please use these to help keep the camping and festival areas nice for everyone!
-Campers, please clean up after yourselves and leave your pitch as you found it.
+Campers – bring some bin bags and please clean up after yourselves, leaving your pitch as you found it.

-Dogs are welcome but must be kept on a lead at all times in both the festival and camping areas please.
+Dogs are welcome but must be kept on a lead at all times in all areas please.

 Please ensure your children are aware that there is no footwear and no food / drink allowed on the bouncy castle and inflatable slide.
+Also no climbing on the higher parts of the inflatables on account of the risk of falling.
 Please also be aware that these ‘activities’ are unsupervised.
 Children use these subject to your permission and at your own risk!
 By the nature of the activity there is the potential for injury.
 You shoulder this risk if you allow your children to use them and our recommonendation is that you supervise their use of these facilities at all times.
 In checking the liability waiver on the sign-up form you agree to indemnify the organisers of any liability in the event of an accident.

 Yes and there is no additional cost for parking.
-There are 2 parking areas marked on the site map.
-Please only park in these 2 areas.
+See the site map.

 Almscliffe Crag is a local scenic spot / viewpoint from where you’ll have a great view down onto the festival site.
 If you’d like to get away from the festival for a couple of hours, or perhaps you’re coming without kids and are looking for a Saturday morning activity, then climb the crag!
 It’s a bit of a scramble in places but pretty easy even for children.
 There is parking here, less than 5 minutes drive from the site: https://goo.gl/maps/5xzraKfm52LRYcNS9